codeworks-secops/k8s-rbac/readme.md

 cf: https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole

+>	Kubernetes RBAC is a core component of Kubernetes and lets you create and grant roles (sets of permissions) for any object 		or type of object within the cluster.

 >	**cluster-admin Role** : 	Allows super-user access to perform any action on any resource.
 	When used in a ClusterRoleBinding, it gives full control over every resource in the cluster and in all namespaces.
 When used in a RoleBinding, it gives full control over every resource in the role binding's namespace, including the namespace itself.